kaichii/automerge.github.io/blog/2023-11-06-automerge-repo.md

 }
 ```

-Note that when changes are received over the network or made locally, the old Automerge document remains immutable, and any modified parts of the document get new objects.
+Note that when `Repo` receives changes over the network or registers local changes, the original Automerge document remains immutable, and any modified parts of the document get new objects.
 This means that React will only re-render the parts of the UI that depend on a part of the document that has changed.

 ### Svelte Integration